Full-Time vs. Part-Time Enrollment

 The College reserves the right to limit the course load of any student.

 6 hours is considered the most you should attempt during each 5-week session of the summer term.

 The maximum load is 7 semester hours for one 5-week session.

 The maximum credit that you can earn during the entire summer term shall not exceed the number of weeks of your summer enrollment, up to 17 semester hours.

 The Maymester is considered part of the summer term.

-For more information, visit our catalog.
+For more information, see the Catalog.